-Julie and Charlie are both 1st dan Black Belts in Korean Karate and have represented England and Great Britain in European and World championships.
-Between them they have earned many medals and trophys.
+Julie and Charlie, our son are both 1st dan Black Belts in Korean Karate and have represented England and Great Britain in European and World championships.
+Between them they have earned many medals and trophy's.
 They trained with a very successful Karate academy in Leicester ran by Master Shane Varney.
-As far as other hobbies are concerned, Julie likes cleaning and Gary enjoys cleaning, tending to the garden, trying to learn Portuguese and researching his family history and sharing his experience and knowledge about the accommodation business through his online blog.
+As far as other hobbies are concerned, Julie likes cleaning and Gary enjoys cleaning, tending to the garden, trying to learn Portuguese, researching his family history and sharing his experience and knowledge about the accommodation business through his online blog.

 A little about our Guest House...